turnerdylan/Ghostbusters/Ghostbusters/Documentation/README.md

 ### Unity Prototypes

 Our initial testing involved creating some ghost AI to direct the movement of the ghosts within the scene (pictured on the left) and a few different ways to catch ghosts (pictured on the right).
-From these tests, we decided to pivot towards the players scaring the ghosts through different stages and catching them once they were vunerable.
+From these tests, we decided to pivot towards the players scaring the ghosts through different stages and catching them once they were vulnerable.

 <img src="https://github.com/turnerdylan/Ghostbusters/blob/master/Ghostbusters/Documentation/Images/ghost-catch-prototype.gif" width="48.5%"><img src="https://github.com/turnerdylan/Ghostbusters/blob/master/Ghostbusters/Documentation/Images/ghost-movement-prototype.gif" width="51.5%">

+### Low Poly Prototypes
+After deciding to pursue a low poly style for our assets, we moved forward in designing a few different characters, buildings, and scenes to try out the entire design flow for making these models.
+We are using Blender 2.9 for creating our 3D models with the goal of only using our own assets within this project.

 ### Style Research

 With the limited time of our team, we wanted to decide on a uniform design style for our 3D world so that we could all contribute assets to the development if need be.
-A sleek low poly style seemed feasible for our situation so we looked into a bunch of different games that include beautiful low poly design for insporation.
+A sleek low poly style seemed feasible for our situation so we looked into a bunch of different games that include beautiful low poly design for inspiration.
 Below are a few with shots from each game.

 _**Astroneer**_
 <img src="https://github.com/turnerdylan/Ghostbusters/blob/master/Ghostbusters/Documentation/Images/Astroneer.png" width="100%">